vmware-archive/pcf-pipelines/docs/ISSUE_TEMPLATE.md

 Thanks for submitting an issue to pcf-pipelines.
+Please note that this repository will be officially deprecated soon.
+New and better tools to replace this repo are under development.
+While you are welcome to raise issues, not every issue will be prioritized.

 To help us triage the issue, please fill out the following form as much as you can:

 ## Issue